 Request a Tax Reassessment

 Once you’ve purchased your home, contact the State Board of Equalization along with the property tax assessor in your county to arrange a hearing.
-They will analyze your property to determine if the among you’re being assessed in property taxes is accurate or should be decreased.
+They will analyze your property to determine if the amount you’re being assessed in property taxes is accurate or should be decreased.
 If the latter applies, you’ll see a drop in your monthly mortgage payments.

 Refinance Your Mortgage